Oniiko/anime-catalog/README.md

 Project Description

-	A web app for documenting, rating, and reviewing anime/manga.  return Users can search for anime/manga in order to read the synopsis, # of episodes, see user reviews for the anime/manga, and see an average rating for the anime/manga.  return Also the user can save their ratings and reviews in the database, which will be displayed in a table that categorized into: watching, completed, ongoing, and dropped.
+	A web app for documenting, rating, and reviewing anime/manga.  <br> Users can search for anime/manga in order to read the synopsis, # of episodes, see user reviews for the anime/manga, and see an average rating for the anime/manga.  <br> Also the user can save their ratings and reviews in the database, which will be displayed in a table that categorized into: watching, completed, ongoing, and dropped.

 Schemas